-- The AttributeSet node is used to create, override, or delete attributes at one or more locations. - The OpScript node is a Lua-based interface to the Op API, which is both faster and more powerful than the deprecated AttributeScript.
-In particular, the OpScript node also allows you to modify the structure of the scene graph hierarchy, such as deleting locations or creating new child locations.
+- The AttributeSet node is used to create, override, or delete attributes at one or more locations. - The OpScript node is a Lua-based interface to the Op API.
+The OpScript node also allows you to modify the structure of the scene graph hierarchy, such as deleting locations or creating new child locations.
 For more information about OpScript and the Op API, please refer to The Op API.